 Prescribed burn at Mark Oliphant Conservation Park

-A prescribed burn is planned at Mark Oliphant Conservation Park in the Adelaide Hills for Monday, 16 October 2017, weather conditions permitting.
+A prescribed burn is planned for Mark Oliphant Conservation Park adjacent Heathfield and Ironbank, in the Mount Lofty Ranges, on Monday 2 May 2022, weather conditions permitting.

-- The prescribed burn will start at 1pm and should be complete by 8pm.
+- The burn will commence at 10:45am and is expected to be complete by 5:30pm.

-- Evans Drive, Scott Creek Road and Morgan Road may be affected by smoke.
+- Evans Drive and parts of Ironbank Road may be impacted by smoke.

 - Some smoke and fire activity may be observed on the day and following the burn which will be patrolled until it is safe.

 The burn will be carried out by NPWS as part of the Mt Lofty Ranges Fire Co-operative prescribed burn program.
 Local CFS Volunteers have been invited to attend.
 A crew will remain on site until it is safe to leave.

 NPWS conducts a statewide program of prescribed burns to reduce the spread and intensity of bushfires, protect communities and enhance biodiversity.
 Prescribed burning is just one tool used to reduce fuel loads across strategic areas of public and private land.

 Prescribed burns will only be carried out when it is deemed safe to do so and may be cancelled at short notice if conditions change.

 For the most up-to-date information on prescribed burns follow @SAENVIRWATER on Twitter.